-Did you know that some of the soft/film plastics that CANNOT be recycled in your green curbside recycling bin CAN be recycled using the Wrap Recycling Action Program (WRAP)?
+Did you know that some of the soft/film plastics that CANNOT be recycled in your green curbside recycling cart CAN be recycled using the Wrap Recycling Action Program (WRAP)?
 Items like plastic grocery bags, plastic film, such as produce bags, dry cleaning bags, and the wrap around paper towels can be recycled at participating retail and grocery stores.

-Styrofoam / Expanded Polystyrene (EPS) is NOT recyclable in your curbside recycling bin or at an Omaha drop-off recycling site.
+Styrofoam / Expanded Polystyrene (EPS) is NOT recyclable in your curbside recycling cart or at an Omaha drop-off recycling site.
 For large pieces of EPS foam like styrofoam coolers and packaging inserts - you can take these items to Plastilite Corporation at 4930 Battlefield Dr in Omaha.
 They have a convenient EPS recycling collection container outside in front of their building.

 Hefty® EnergyBag® Program:

 Non-recyclable soft/film plastics that CANNOT be recycled by the WRAP Program CAN be placed in the orange Hefty® EnergyBag® as part of an energy recovery process.
 Items include snack bags, candy wrappers, toothpaste tubes, plastic utensils, and polystyrene (styrofoam) cups, bowls, and take-out containers.
 When your orange bag is full, tie it up and place it inside your curbside recycling cart along with your mixed recycling.
 These are the ONLY plastic bags that should ever be placed in your recycling cart.
 The orange bags are hand sorted at the recycling facility.